 Dear One, Dear Dead (2020)

-series of digital prints, made for my solo show Dear One at Virginia Bianchi Gallery
+series of digital prints and interactive web-page, made for my solo show Dear One at Virginia Bianchi Gallery

 Documentation of 'Dear One'

-Dear One develops in 3 Acts, reflecting the three stages of Porré’s fictional Sacrifice: the First Act illustrates the Event of the regicide itself.
+Dear One, Dear Dead, investigates the decapitation of King Louis XVIth in 1793, in light of the worldwide mythological pattern of the Sacrificial King.
+It develops in 3 Acts, reflecting the three stages of Porré’s fictional Sacrifice: the First Act illustrates the Event of the regicide itself.
 As it often happen in Porré’s works, she chooses not to explicitly reveal the sacrifice.
 On the contrary, she inserts a number of elements that, together with the hidden connections to historical documents, assist the viewer in a gradual decipherment of the scene.
 On a mysterious altar, absorbed by a bloody, apocalyptic atmosphere, the cathartic sacrifice of the King is carried out.

 The second Act of the show is dedicated to the Feast, or the celebrations for the Sacrifice of the King.
 The event evokes ancient societies’ feasts where facsimiles of the King’s organs, and Royal effigies made of dough, were prepared for all the people to eat during a celebratory banquet.
 It is a time to celebrate the momentary chaos that announces the return of societal order.
 In the in-between reality of the scene, the landscape is dominated by a magnificent banquet, whose lavishness, however, cannot conceal the feeling of uneasiness and dissolution evoked by the complete absence of people and the disquieting food on the tables: baked goods in the shape of organs of the Sacrificial King.